-In 2007, I was among the awardees of the Scientific American 50 Award for leadership in science policy, and in 2008 I was included among Seed’s Revolutionary Minds series, for my leadership in promoting the sharing of information at an international level.
+In 2007 Ilaria Capua was among the awardees of the Scientific American 50 Award for leadership in science policy, and in 2008 she was included among Seed’s Revolutionary Minds series, for her leadership in promoting sharing of information at an international level.
 Other international awards include the most prestigious award in veterinary medicine, the Penn Vet World Leadership in Animal Health Award in 2011, and the Gordon Memorial Medal in 2012.
-In 2014 I was the recipient of the ESCMID Excellence Award for Clinical Microbiology and Infectious diseases.
-I have authored over 200 publications in peer reviewed journals and have published scientific books on Avian Influenza and Newcastle disease and books on careers in science for the general public.
-I am active in the field of science communication and in promoting female leadership in the scientific arena.
+In 2014 she was the recipient of the ESCMID Excellence Award for Clinical Microbiology and Infectious diseases.
+In 2019 she received a honorary PhD from her Alma Mater, University of Perugia.

 Prior to joining UF, she was elected as a member of the Chamber of Deputies of the Italian Parliament.
 She served for two and a half years as Vice President of the Science, Culture, and Education Commission.
 During her years in the legislature, she authored Parliamentary resolutions on and amendments related to infectious diseases, namely antimicrobial resistance, epidemic threats (Ebola), and emerging pathogens of plants and animals.

 During parliamentary office she was the victim a violent fake news attack in which she was accused of being a bioterrorist, and of having committed crimes punishable with life imprisonment.
 This was based on a 10 year-old secret investigation which was leaked to the press.
 All charges against her were dismissed, with clear evidence of ‘fabrication of accusations, in a context of happenings that had never occurred”.
 She resigned from office after being cleared of all charges.